ast0ne1/FlowThing/README.md

 # FlowThing 🎵✨

 A music visualizer app for DeskThing with multiple visualization types, customizable settings, and real-time audio response.

-Vibe coded with Cursor based on the DeskThing app template.

 ## Features